kedro-org/kedro-viz/inspection-adapter-tickets/README.md

 - New node IDs are generated viz-side from `name + inputs + outputs`. **This is a breaking release** — old `?selected=<id>` deep links and previously exported sites go stale.
 - Node metadata stays on the live path until lite mode actually needs the snapshot version (ticket 7).
 - Graph, node-metadata and run-status reads plus static export move through one `RuntimeDataProvider` — no scattered `if flag else live` checks across routes.
-- Rollout: the adapter is installed at server startup whenever it can be built; the legacy `data_access_manager`-backed path stays in place as an automatic fallback for the cases the adapter can't cover (`--params`, Kedro too old, build failure).
-There is no opt-out switch — the legacy fallback runs automatically when needed and disappears entirely in the Phase 7 follow-up.
+- Rollout: the adapter is installed at server startup and is the only graph engine — there is no legacy fallback (a build failure is raised). `kedro>=1.4.0` is required. _(Originally there was a live fallback; it was removed in Phase 4 / D21.)_
-- When `kedro viz run --params x=y` is used, adapter mode automatically falls back to the live path and logs why (snapshot API doesn't accept runtime params).
+- `kedro viz run --params x=y` is served by the adapter — parameter values are resolved from Kedro's config loader, and topology is param-invariant on `kedro>=1.4`. _(Originally `--params` fell back to the live path; D21 routed it through the adapter.)_

 ## Trade-offs we knowingly took